RainaVardhan/DS4002-Project-1/README.md

 # Exploring Main Topics in Student Course Reviews at Waterloo University

-## Map of documentation
+## Contents
-1. In the DATA folder, there is course_data_clean.csv, which is a cleaned CSV file of our dataset.
-There is also stopwords copy.txt, which contains all the stopwords we used for topic modeling.
+1. DATA folder: Contains course_data_clean.csv, a cleaned version of our dataset, and stopwords copy.txt, which lists the stopwords used for topic modeling.
-2. In the SCRIPTS folder, there is DS 4002 Project 1.ipynb, which includes all of our source code for loading and cleaning the data, as well as topic modeling.
+2. SCRIPTS folder: Includes DS 4002 Project 1.ipynb, which holds all the source code for data loading, cleaning, and topic modeling.
-3. In the OUTPUT folder, there are plots that were produced from initial EDA of our dataset.
+3. OUTPUT folder: Contains plots generated during the initial exploratory data analysis (EDA) of the dataset.

 ## Software and platform
 For the project, we used Python and the additional operator, joblib, numpy, pandas, scikit-learn, and matplotlib libraries.
 Each of our group members used Mac platforms.

+## Map of Documentation
+In the DATA folder, there is course_data_clean.csv, which is a cleaned CSV file of our dataset.
+There is also stopwords copy.txt, which contains all the stopwords we used for topic modeling.
+In the SCRIPTS folder, there is DS 4002 Project 1.ipynb, which includes all of our source code for loading and cleaning the data, as well as topic modeling.
+In the OUTPUT folder, there are plots that were produced from initial EDA of our dataset.

 ## Instructions for reproducing results